 Pollution due to noise

 Nobody likes unnecessary noises in their environment, and the noise from a heater is a no-no. While in use, infrared heaters are incredibly quiet.
-Ceramic heaters, on the other hand, emit noise because of the built-in fan that keeps the air warm.
+On the other hand, Ceramic heaters emit noise because of the built-in fan that keeps the air warm.

-Quartz infrared heaters are more efficient than ceramic heaters when it comes to heating a small space.
-Despite the fact that both heaters are the same price, infrared heaters use more electrical energy to convert it to heat.
+Quartz infrared heaters are more efficient than ceramic heaters when heating a small space.
+Even though both heaters are the same price, infrared heaters use more electrical energy to convert it to heat.

 It will not have a significant impact on your electricity rates, but it is something to consider if you want to save money on energy.